SchlossLab/Jenior_Modeling_mSystems_2017/Jenior_Modeling_mBio_2017.md

 Initially N-acetylglucosamine + N-acetylgalactosamine (Fig. 6a) and salicylate (Fig. 6b) were found to be significantly decreased in all susceptible treatment groups compared to resistant controls (*P* < 0.05).
 Additionally, we found that galactitol (Fig. 6c), mannitol + sorbitol (Fig. 6d), and N-acetylneuraminate (Fig. 6e) were significantly increased in both cefoperazone-treated SPF and GF mice (*P* < 0.05).
 Finally, these assays also revealed that proline (Fig. 6f) was significantly increased in all *C. difficile* susceptible conditions (*P* < 0.05), while glycine (Fig. 6g) was found to also be concordantly increased.
 These amino acids are required together for *C. difficile* to perform Stickland fermentation.
 Together metabolomic results further supported network-derived importance scores and our hypothesis that *C. difficile* adapts its metabolic strategy in distinct susceptible environments.

-Hierarchy:
-proline + glycine > acetylglucosamine > acetylneuraminate or salicin > mannitol > sorbitol
+proline > acetylglucosamine > acetylneuraminate or salicin > mannitol > sorbitol